RobertGammon/pure/README.md

 # pure
-Exploring an implementation of Clean/Hexagonal/Ports &amp; Adapters architecture
+A think piece, exploring an implementation of Clean/Hexagonal/Ports &amp; Adapters architecture